 You have now done the three turns.

-(13) After the third and final turn, wrap the dough with clingfilm and leave the dough to rest in the fridge for 2-3 hours..
-It won’t rise too much as the dough will be very cold.
-Alternatively, once it has had this final turn, wrap it in clingfilm, place inside a plastic bag and freeze it (on a flat tray) for later use.
+(13) After the third and final turn, wrap the dough with clingfilm and leave the dough to rest in the fridge for 2-3 hours, or even longer if you want: it won’t rise too much as the dough will be very cold.

 NB: the dough benefits hugely from this final resting as you get a dough that rolls out more easily for the final time for the cutting and shaping.

-(14) Remove the dough from the fridge and leave it on the lightly floured work surface for about 5 minutes to allow the butter in the dough to soften slightly, ensuring it won’t break apart when you roll it.
+(14) Remove the dough from the fridge and leave it on the lightly floured work surface for about 5-10 minutes to allow the butter in the dough to soften slightly before rolling out a final time to cut:

 (15) Roll out the dough to a long narrow rectangle: just over 60cm long and 20cm wide.
-Leave for a minute or so before cutting so that the dough relaxes a bit and doesn’t shrink too much when you cut.
+Leave for a minute or two before cutting so that the dough relaxes a bit and doesn’t shrink too much when you cut it.

-NB: if the dough resists when rolling it out for this final time, loosely fold it up and chill for about 15 minutes .
-Then upfold it and carrying on.
+NB: if the dough resists when rolling it out for this final time, gently fold it up and chill for about 15 minutes.
+Then upfold it and carry on rolling: it will get there!

-NB: I sometimes fold in the bottom corners before rolling: as in the photos below (tip from the Buchon Bakery, which gives more rounded ends), but you can just roll the triangles just as they are.
+NB: I sometimes fold in the 2 bottom corners of the triangles before rolling: as in the photo below (a tip from the Buchon Bakery, which gives more rounded ends), but you can just roll the triangles just as they are.

 (17) Put the shaped dough well spaced out on baking trays lined with a double layer of greaseproof paper.
-Brush the egg-wash lightly over the tops of each ridge: I find it easier using a finger.
+I tend to go for 4 croissants per tray.

-NB: I pop the trays into a large bin liner, with a tin or mug inside to keep the plastic from touching the dough.
-You can prove them in a slightly warm room, just make sure it is not too warm – otherwise the butter can melt.
+NB: I find a large bin liner is easiest, with a tin or mug inside to keep the plastic from touching the dough.
+You can prove in a slightly warm room but just make sure it is not too warm – otherwise the butter can melt.

-(19) Put the trays in an oven pre-heated to 175°C (fan).
-Bake for about 20 minutes: they should be a golden brown and feel light when you lift one up.
-Bake for a further 5 minutes or so if they do not feel light, covering with foil if they are looking too dark.
+(19) Brush the egg and milk mixture lightly over the risen dough.
+Bake in an oven pre-heated to 175°C (fan) for about 20 minutes: they should be a golden brown and feel light when you lift one up.

 NB: keep an eye on them as they bake: after about 15 minutes you might want to rotate the pans depending on your oven.
 The pastries will already show flaky layers, giving a teaser as to what is to come: arguably the most exciting part of the entire process!